kylead10/react-portfolio/README.md

-This is a personal potfolio project built using react-js.
+This is  personal potfolio project built using react-js.
 Check it out at "https://kayodeadio.netlify.app/".